bohdch/UserManagement/README.md

 - `PUT /users/{id}`: Update an existing user by ID.
 - `DELETE /users/{id}`: Delete a user by ID.

+## Running the Project

+In order to run the project, follow these steps:

+1. Ensure that you have .NET 7.0 SDK installed on your machine.
+2. Clone the project repository from the version control system of your choice.
+3. Open the project in your preferred IDE.
+4. Run the provided SQL script (e.g., `db_setup.sql`) using SSMS or CLI to create the database, tables, and procedures.
+5. Build the project using the command `dotnet build` to restore dependencies and compile the source code.
+6. Start the application using the command `dotnet run`

 ## Technologies Used

 UserManagementApp is built using the following technologies: